EthanStanks/Titanic-Survival-Model/README.md

 # Data
 My class provided a dataset with information about the titanic passengers and their info.
-Variable	Definition
-survival	Survival
-pclass	    Ticket class
-sex	        Sex
-Age	        Age in years
-sibsp	    # of siblings / spouses aboard the Titanic parch	    # of parents / children aboard the Titanic ticket	    Ticket number fare	    Passenger fare cabin	    Cabin number embarked	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton
+Features in the dataset: Survival, Ticket class, Sex, Age in years, # of family members, Ticket number, Passenger fare, Cabin number, and Port of Embarkation.

 # Data Processing
 I dropped all n/a values as well as multiple features that didn't correlate to a passenger's survival.